JoshuaDavid/slackback/README.md

 # slackback
 Save slack messages

-Gives a minimal interface for working with the [Slack Outgoing Webhooks Interface](https://api.slack.com/outgoing-webhooks).
+Gives a minimal example for working with the [Slack Outgoing Webhooks Interface](https://api.slack.com/outgoing-webhooks).

 ## Installation and Setup